pydantic/pydantic/docs/blog/pydantic-v2.md

 One of the features people have long requested is the ability to convert data to JSON compliant types while converting a model to a dict.

-My plan is to move data export into pydantic-core, with that one implementation can support all export modes without compromising (and hopefully significantly improving) performance.
+My plan is to move data export into pydantic-core, with that, one implementation can support all export modes without compromising (and hopefully significantly improving) performance.

 I see four different export/serialisation scenarios: